 Many parents make saving for education a family affair—and there’s no better time to engage relatives and friends than during the holiday season.
 After all, a 529 contribution always fits, never goes out of style, and doesn’t have to be wrapped.

 Ugift is a free service that allows others to directly contribute to your child’s Vanguard 529 Plan account with a unique code.
 As a 529 account owner, you can access your child’s Ugift code when you log in to your online account.
-Consider telling friends and family about Ugift when you’re asked what your child wants for their birthday, Christmas, Hanukkah, or other special event.
+Consider telling friends and family about Ugift when you’re asked what your child wants for Christmas, Hanukkah, or other special event.

 Automate your savings through year-end (and beyond).